-- Plain hexagon headed fasteners of a minimum 5.5mm diameter suitable for the substrate being fixed into. - Timber and concrete substrates may require a different fixing method by means of, for example, a top hat section, to prevent the issues with edge distances and fixing proximities at the bracket base. - Refer to manufacturer's guidance for concrete and timber substrates
+- Plain hexagon headed fasteners of a minimum 5.5mm diameter suitable for the substrate being fixed into. - Timber and concrete substrates may require a different fixing method by means of, for example, a top hat section, to prevent the issues with edge distances and fixing proximities at the bracket base. - Refer to manufacturer's guidance for concrete and timber substrates a) Primary fasteners / endlaps Fixed in the valley of the sheet, with a minimum 5.5mm diameter fastener to suit light section steel.
+A colour-matched integral head is recommended with a minimum 15mm diameter washer for the walls and 19mm for the roof.

-5.2.3 Trapezoidal steel weather sheet, pre-coated, fixed to spacer system b) Secondary fasteners /side laps
+5.2.3 Trapezoidal steel weather sheet, pre-coated, fixed to spacer system

-Materials for the fasteners are normally coated carbon steel or stainless steel depending upon the system material and the required durability- refer to section 4.1.
+Materials for the fasteners are normally coated carbon steel or stainless steel depending upon the system material and the required durability-refer to section 4.1.